em2898.epiquest.co.uk

 AGI index as predictor of CTL epitope "strength"

-The program EpiQuest-T (and its T-Scanner version, more adapted for the analysis of large collections of epitopes) ascribes a value of its potential "strength" to each epitope.
-The Antigenicity Index (AGI) allows comparing epitopes to each other and selecting the best ones.
-Below we show two examples of how AGI index is related to the functional activity of CTL epitopes.
+The program EpiQuest-T, along with its T-Scanner version, which is more adapted for the analysis of large collections of epitopes, assigns a value of potential "strength" to each epitope.
+This is done through the Antigenicity Index (AGI), which enables comparison of epitopes and selection of the best ones.
+Below, we provide two examples demonstrating how the AGI index is related to the functional activity of CTL epitopes.

-In this example, we have compared the functional activity of several mutant epitopes to their AGI defined by EpiQuest-T. The mutant epitopes were different in their ability to activate splenocytes, and their functionality directly correlated to AGI defined by the program.
+In this example, we compared the functional activity of several mutant epitopes to their AGI values defined by EpiQuest-T. The mutant epitopes exhibited varying abilities to activate splenocytes, and we found that their functionality directly correlated with the AGI values determined by the program.

-We have used here two different Matrixes offered by EpiQuest-T for H2kB haplotype: matrix H1 has a selective preference for high activity epitopes, discriminating them better from low and intermediate activity ones.
-Matrix HI2 has a better recognition of high and intermediate activity epitopes.
+For this analysis, we utilized two different matrices offered by EpiQuest-T for the H2kB haplotype: Matrix H1, which exhibits a selective preference for high-activity epitopes, thereby discriminating them better from low and intermediate activity epitopes; and Matrix HI2, which demonstrates better recognition of high and intermediate activity epitopes.
+This comparison allowed us to assess the relationship between epitope activity and their AGI values across different matrix settings.

-All H2kB epitopes from IEDB database were divided according to their activity in functional tests, as described in the database.
-The AGI index was calculated by EpiQuest-T for the best 8-mer epitope within the epitope sequence (which could range from 8 to 15 amino acids).
-The figure above shows the values for epitopes in every group and the median value of AGI in every group.
-The low values for the best epitopes of H2kD haplotype show that the analysis works only for the particular haplotype, the data is MHC-restricted.
+All H2kB epitopes from the IEDB database were categorized based on their activity in functional tests, as described in the database.
+The AGI index was calculated by EpiQuest-T for the best 8-mer epitope within each epitope sequence, which could range from 8 to 15 amino acids.
+The figure above displays the values for epitopes in each group and the median AGI value for every group.

 Analysis of Demo Sequences